TheSkeward/fletcher/commands.md

  Sends `(ﾉ◕ヮ◕)ﾉ*:･ﾟ✧` plus whatever text the user puts after.

 ## Current time (`!now` or `!time`):
  Tells you the current time.
-Defaults to America/New_York if the user hasn't set a timezone.
+Defaults to UTC if the user hasn't set a timezone.

 ## Pin messages:
 #### 📍 (`:round_pushpin:`)